Soumeh/test-github-pages-AAA/clothier/readme.md

 # About

-**Clothier** is a Figura API which allows you to access Manic and Sanguine data like the world's Blood Moon status or your Sanity value.
+**Clothier** is a Figura API that allows you to access Manic and Sanguine data like the world's Blood Moon status or your Sanity value.

 # Installation